jelson/mohai/README.md

 scanned the paper and turned the design into a 3D model -- a 40mm-diameter circular medallion with the drawn design embossed on top.
 Next, we printed the medallion face on a 3D printer.
-To save time, the body of the medallion was pre-printed before the event.
+To save time, the body of the medallion was pre-printed.
 At the event, we only printed the top layer with the embossed design on it and snapped it into the pre-printed body.

 Next, we helped participants measure out the proper amounts of a fast-curing silicone compound and pour it over the 3D-printed medallion.
-Ten minutes later, the silicone will cured into a negative of the medallion -- a mold.
+Ten minutes later, the silicone cured into a negative of the medallion -- a mold.

 The last step was to mix together a two-part resin formula.
-We had a dozen different colorants on hand to make the medallion any color!
-Pour the liquid resin into your silicone mold, wait a couple of minutes, and you've got yourself a solid medallion ready to attach to a lanyard, also available at the booth.
+We had a dozen different colorants on hand that could be combined to make the medallion almost any color.
+Then we'd pour the liquid resin into the silicone mold.
+After a couple of minutes, and you've got yourself a solid medallion ready to attach to a lanyard, also available at the booth.

 ## Detailed Process

 We set up four stations at the event: drawing, printing, molding and casting.

 The process below was optimized for throughput.
-If you'd like to reproduce it for a one-off, it's probably not necessary to use most of the software I wrote.
+If you're just making a single medallion, it's probably easier to do it manually than to try to get my automated software pipline running.

 ### Drawing